-We continue to expand our reach through our workshops which have benefitted more than 100 early-career central African biologists, and through world-renowned publications such as Audubon and National Geographic that have featured our work.
+We continue to expand our reach through our workshops which have benefitted more than 100 early-career central African biologists and 1000 cocoa farmers, and through world-renowned publications such as Audubon and National Geographic that have featured our work.

 Who benefits from the work of Biodiversity Initiative?

 The wildlife of central Africa, local African communities and the wider global community all face unique challenges that can be mitigated through our work.

 Widespread human activity and development (such as illegal logging, agricultural expansion and hunting) pose significant threats to tropical wildlife in central Africa.
 The rapid growth of Equatorial Guinea’s population also poses a risk to its biodiversity.
 The current population (c.1.2 million people) is almost three times greater than that in 2000 – as it continues to grow, the intensity of these human activities and the pressures on the country’s rainforest and wildlife will continue to increase.